yuhun-Jun/fast24_ae/README.md

 The following experiments access actual devices and perform a full-area trim (secure erase) during their operation.
 Therefore, if multiple reviewers test simultaneously on the server, the results can be contaminated.
 The server provided for verification is equipped with `NVMe-A`, `B`, and `D` (The server has only three available slots for the NVMe SSDs excluding the system disks), with distinct scripts created to correspond to each device number.
 Access to devices other than those provided is strictly prohibited as it can damage the system disks.

-To ensure execution of the trim operation, a read command is executed for one minute, preventing the device from entering sleep mode.
+To ensure execution of the trim operation, a read command is executed for five minutes, preventing the device from entering sleep mode.
 This is done through an FIO workload named `waittrim`.

 Like previous experiments, each test requires an extra drive for external journaling; the default is `sdb`.